-As an international education advocate and a student worker at the University Studies Abroad Consortium (USAC) on campus, I chose to blog about my experiences studying abroad and the opportunities it gave me.
+As an international education advocate and a long-time employee at the University Studies Abroad Consortium (USAC), I chose to blog about my experiences studying abroad and the opportunities it gave me.
 USAC has a blog website (blog.usac.edu) that re-posts content from students who have or are currently studying abroad.
-USAC has featured three of my blog posts on their website, “Dragonstone?”
-“Home Means Nevada,” and “Buen Camino!” and “Post Study Abroad Feels” to help promote the opportunities that Bilbao, Spain has to offer for U.S. students.
-The purpose of this blog website is to convince students that studying abroad will be the best decision they make in their college career.
+USAC has featured four of my blog posts on their website, “Dragonstone?”
+“Home Means Nevada,” “Buen Camino!” and “Post Study Abroad Feels” to help promote USAC and offer tips to students who are planning on studying abroad.
+The blog can be really helpful for students with pre-departure nerves.

 While I studied abroad in Bilbao, Spain I had the opportunity to take an International Marketing class offered through USAC.
 This class was much more interactive than a class you would expect to take at UNR.
 We spent a lot of time discussing different marketing cases across the world, and even went to a local market to observe the buyer behavior of Spaniards and how it differs from the American lifestyle.

 During my college career, I also had the opportunity to serve as a Marketing Intern for a local non-profit, the Jessica Ann Faber Foundation (JAFF).
-This non-profit helps public school students who are low income afford private arts lessons, which includes piano lessons, singing lessons, dance classes, etc. As their Marketing Intern, I assisted in creating and sending donation letters, event flyers, implementing a database system, and posting content on their social media accounts (Facebook and Instagram).
-You can find their website at jessicaannfaberfoundation.org.
-Unfortunately, they are no longer holding events and are only accepting donations.
+This non-profit helped low-income public school students afford private arts lessons, which included piano, singing, dance, etc. As their Marketing Intern, I assisted in creating and sending donation letters, event flyers, implementing a database system, and posting content on their social media accounts (Facebook and Instagram).
+Unfortunately, the non-profit is no longer operating.